What is a Trademark?

 A Trademark Lawyer Can Ensure Your Mark is Distinct

-A trademark must meet several requirements like patents before the P.T.O. grants it.
+A trademark must meet several requirements before the PTO grants it.
 The Lanham Act further sets the conditions for trademark registration.
-Of all the requirements outlined in the Act, a trademark must distinguish the goods or services the trademark identifies from similar goods and services.
-A trademark lawyer can clarify if you meet the requirements.

 The distinctiveness of a trademark falls into one of five categories: